radupopa2010/portfolio/finance-calculator/readme.md

 # Custom "finance calculator"

-### Ment to be used as part of our internal CRM , but it can run as stand alone
+### Designed to be used as part of our internal CRM , but it can run as stand alone

 The purpos of this repository is ment to be used as part of my portfolio.